 Lack of sleep

-Although smoking is never a healthy way to control one’s weight, quitting smoking is often linked to weight gain.
+While quitting smoking is a health benefit, many have used it to control one’s weight.
+Often quitting smoking is often linked to weight gain.

 It is normal and healthy for a woman to gain weight while she is pregnant, but losing the excess weight after pregnancy can be difficult.
 If unsuccessful, it may lead to obesity.